ACC-HelloWorld/python-refresher/README.md

 Variables are named locations used to store data, and data types define the kind of data a variable can hold, such as integers, strings, lists, and dictionaries.
 Create a Python script named `variables_data_types.py` that defines a variable `age` with an integer value of `25` and a variable `name` with a string value of `"John"`.
 Print each of these with Python's built-in `print` function (e.g., `print(age, name)`).

+### Comments

+Comments are used to document code, providing context and explanations for future readers (including yourself).
+Comments in Python begin with the `#` character.
+Create a Python script named `comments.py` and add the following comment: `This is a comment`.

 ### 🧩 Functions and Methods

 Functions are reusable blocks of code that perform a specific task, and methods are similar to functions but are associated with object instances or classes.
 Create a Python script named `functions_methods.py` that defines a function `greet` which takes a name as an argument and prints "Hello, [name]!" where `[name]` is the argument passed to the function.
 Call this function with the name `"Alice"`.